-In a second sense, modern physics is the physics that developed only in the time frame from circa 1900 to circa 1960-it's modern in the sense that Picasso is a modern painter and Hemingway, a modern writer.
+In a second sense modern physics is the physics that developed only in the time frame from circa 1900 to circa 1960-it's modern in the sense that Picasso is a modern painter and Hemingway, a modern writer.
 The second sense is largely used in pedagogy-there are courses and textbooks that are modern in the second sense.
-In the following, I mean modern physics in the first sense.